Matt Vierling Player Props: Tigers vs. Guardians

 Matt Vierling At The Plate

-- Vierling has driven in a run in three games this year (25.0%), including one multiple-RBI game.
+- He has hit a home run in one of 13 games, and in 1.9% of his plate appearances.

+- In three games this season, Vierling has picked up an RBI, with more than one RBI once.

-- He has scored a run in two games this season, and had multiple runs both times.
+- He has scored a run in two games this year, and had multiple runs both times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.